 The estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period or in the period of the revision and future periods if the revision affects both current and future periods.
+Revisions to accounting estimates are recognized in the period in which the estimate is revised if the revision affects only that period or in the period of the revision and future periods if the revision affects both current and future periods.

-(b) New Standards and interpretations not yet adopted:
+(b) New Standards and interpretations not yet adopted

-There are a number of new standards, amendments to standards and interpretations which are not yet effective for the year ended December 31, 2014 and have not yet been applied in preparing these financial statements.
+There are a number of new standards, amendments to standards and interpretations which are not yet effective for the period ended March 31, 2016 and have not yet been applied in preparing these financial statements.